 The Open Court Variance will be in harmony with the intent and purpose of the Code as the proposed structure is designed to break up the scale and massing of the building, while allowing locations for public access.
-The ground level of the building is open and, and functions like an open court that breaks up the scale and massing of the building.
+The ground level of the building is open and functions like an open court that breaks up the scale and massing of the building.
 Further, the design of the open interior driveway and open plaza in front of the relocated Historic Building will also break up the massing.
-Similarly, the Drive-Aisle Variance allows for compatibility with the structures on the adjacent properties to the south, maintains the intended transition from the office building in the north to these other uses to the south and further allows drop-off and pick-up and general loading operations to occur internal to the Property instead of impacting the rights-of-way.